 What I do to live a happy life.

-I hope you enjoy the video and the lesson.
+I hope you enjoy this English English language lesson.

 Film English is a labour of love, it takes hundreds of hours and thousands of euros a year to sustain and provide free English language lesson plans.
 Keeping it a free, clean, ad-free experience — which is important to me and, I hope, to you — means it’s subsidised by the generous support of readers like you through donations.
 So if you find any inspiration, joy and stimulation in these English language lessons or if they help you teaching English, please consider a modest donation — however much you can afford.